Principles, Tools and Approaches for a More Resilient World

 Instructor: Thomas Murtha

 The great acceleration of human impacts on a finite planet is straining the resilience of earth system processes that support human society.
-Humanity has now crossed at least four planetary boundaries affected by climate change, loss of biosphere integrity, land system change, and altered biochemical cycles.
+Humanity has now crossed more than four planetary boundaries affected by climate change, loss of biosphere integrity, land system change, and altered biogeochemical cycles.

-This is a survey course that examines the squeeze on planetary boundaries and introduces essential principles, tools, approaches, and resources for providing individual citizens with the agency to address sustainability issues in their homes, workplaces, and communities.
+This course explores creating a new story about having an ecological consciousness in the 21st Century.
+It is a survey course examining the squeeze on planetary boundaries and introduces essential principles, tools, approaches, and resources for providing individual citizens with the agency to address sustainability issues in their homes, workplaces, and communities.
 Through the course lectures, readings, videos, and discussions, we will examine how individuals and civil society can better align lifestyles and societal values to enable a more resilient and diverse world.
-Topics may include climate change, freshwater use, land system use change, rate of biodiversity loss, economic benefits from the wise management of ecosystems, sustainable capitalism, and developing new narratives for humanity in the Anthropocene Era that enable prosperity, diversity, and good lives.
+Topics may include climate change, biodiversity loss, economic benefits from the wise management of ecosystems, sustainable capitalism, and developing new narratives for humanity in the Anthropocene Era that enable prosperity, diversity, inclusion, and good lives.

 Thomas Murtha has over thirty years of experience as a journalist, investment banker, institutional investment manager, director of corporate engagement at The Nature Conservancy (TNC), and as an environmental/investment activist working on issues related to the systemic risk of climate change.
 At the non-profit Preventable Surprises, he works with institutional investors and other nongovernmental organizations to engage publicly traded companies in North American, Europe, and Asia on the adoption of net zero emission transformation plans in accordance with the science-based targets of the UN COP21 Paris Agreement.